JoyOfCodingPDX/GettingStarted/README.md

 current students not leverage former students' code to inform their projects.

+The below `git` command line examples are expressed using UNIX syntax.
+They are known to work on the CS Department's Linux machines and on MacOS.
+Students who run on Windows may need to use "Git CMD" instead of "Git Bash" to get authentication with GitHub to work with HTTPS.

 Now, here comes some of the magic.
 Make a "bare" clone of my repository.

 ```sh